 To sum up, a LLP, carrying on business other than that of plying, hiring or leasing of goods carriages and whose total turnover or gross receipts does not exceed Rs.
-1 crore in particular year, may declare profits of its business lower than 8% of its total turnover or gross receipts of that year and even in that case, it need not to get its accounts audited (Tax audit) u/s 44AB.
+2 crore(since asst. yr.
+2017-18) in particular year, need not to get its accounts audited (Tax audit) u/s 44AB even if profits of said business are lower than 8% of his total turnover or gross receipts.

-Finance Bill, 2016 seeks to insert w.e.f. asst. yr.
-2017-18 a new section 44ADA to the Act providing for minimum presumptive profit of 50% of gross receipts for professionals having gross receipts upto Rs.50 lakhs in a particular year.
-These provisions would be applicable for LLPs also and if profits lower than that provided in proposed section 44ADA(1) would be declared and total income would exceed taxable limit, it would have to maintain books of accounts and get its accounts audited (Tax Audit) u/s 44AB of Act.
-However, as per proposed section 44ADA, deduction for interest and salary, remuneration etc. to partners would not be allowable from deemed profit declared as per said section.
+Finance Act 2016 had inserted w.e.f. asst. yr.
+2017-18 a new section 44ADA to the Act providing for minimum presumptive professional income of 50% of gross receipts for professionals having gross receipts upto Rs.50 lakhs in a particular year.
+These provisions would be applicable for LLPs also and if professional income lower than that provided in proposed section 44ADA(1) would be declared and total income would exceed taxable limit, it would have to maintain books of accounts and get its accounts audited (Tax Audit) u/s 44AB of Act.
+However, as per new section 44ADA, deduction for interest and salary, remuneration etc. to partners would not be allowable from deemed profit declared as per said section.

-Here, it is to be noted that Finance Bill, 2016 had not sought omission of proviso to section 44AE(3) of Act as has been done in case of proviso to section 44AD(2) and therefore, deduction of interest, salary, remuneration etc. paid/payable to a partner of LLP falling under section 44AE is still allowable to that LLP while computing income under 'business' head u/s 44AE of Act.
+Here, it is to be noted that deduction of interest, salary, remuneration etc. paid/payable to a partner of LLP falling under section 44AE is still allowable to that LLP while computing income under 'business' head u/s 44AE of Act unlike the LLPs falling under section 44ADA.

-Interest and remuneration etc. to partners:
+Interest and remuneration etc. to partners :